typegoose/typegoose/docs/guides/error-warning-details.md

 Error Class: `SelfContainingClassError`

 Details:
-Because of limitations of JS, it is not possible to use a self-containing-class
+Because of limitations in JavaScript, it is not possible to use a self-containing-class
 -> But Self-Referencing still works

 ### ref is undefined [E005]